andreatulimiero/andreatulimiero.github.io/_posts/2018-04-17-competitive-programming-as-a-sudoku.markdown

 Once you ran it 20 times you pass from 30 minutes to 5.5 minutes

 # In conclusion
-My suggest is to make solving these challenging problem a habit.
+My suggestion is to make solving these challenging problem a habit.
-A great platform to train yourself in your spare time is HackerRank, in which you can choose from a plethora of problems divided by category and difficulty, so that you can get started from the easiest ones --- the same way you would do with Sudoku ;)
+A great platform to train yourself in your spare time is HackerRank, in which you can choose from a plethora of problems divided by category and difficulty so that you can get started from the easiest ones --- the same way you would do with Sudoku ;)